-(h) Conduct subsistence fishing for halibut while commercial fishing or sport fishing for halibut, as defined in §300.61, from the same vessel on the same calendar day, or possess on board a vessel halibut harvested while subsistence fishing with halibut harvested while commercial fishing or sport fishing, except that persons authorized to conduct subsistence fishing under §300.65(g), and who land their total annual harvest of halibut...:
+(h) Conduct subsistence fishing for halibut while commercial fishing or sport fishing for halibut, as defined in §300.61, from the same vessel on the same calendar day, or possess on board a vessel halibut harvested while subsistence fishing with halibut harvested while commercial fishing or sport fishing, except that persons authorized to conduct subsistence fishing under §300.65(g), and who land their total annual harvest of halibut...: (emphasis added).

-The IPHC Annual Management Measures at Section 25 (6) prohibit the possession of sport harvested halibut onboard a vessel when other fish or shellfish are destined for commercial sale, trade or barter.
-This prohibition is partially in place to assist authorized officers in ensuring that all of the regulations specific to the mechanism of harvest could be enforced efficiently while onboard a vessel.
+The International Pacific Halibut Commission (IPHC) Annual Management Measures at Section 25 (6) prohibit the possession of sport harvested halibut onboard a vessel when other fish or shellfish aboard are destined for commercial sale, trade or barter.
+This prohibition is in place to assist authorized officers in ensuring that all of the regulations specific to the mechanism of harvest could be enforced efficiently while onboard a vessel.